ArnabPratimSaha/Python-100-Days-Code/Password Generator/README.md

 # Password Generator
-A simple password generator which creates a password containg alphabets, symbols and numbers
+A simple password generator which creates a password containg alphabets, symbols and numbers.

 **PS:** Password is uncrakable but *unremebarable* 😆.